jMetal/MetaJul/README.rst

 * Single objective genetic algorithm solving problem Sphere
 * NSGA-II algorithm configured from a generic evolutionary template
 * NSGA-II algorithm configured from the NSGA-II template
+* NSGA-II algorithm using a bounded crowding distance archive

 Jupyter notebooks with examples can be found in the ``notebooks`` folder.